morphy80/Chocolate-Heaven/README.md

 ## Features
 ### Notes
+* Not as a footnote but as a first mention: due to the limited time at hand (less than a week!)
+I had to structure everything to a bare minimum of functionality and layout.
 * Admin features will not be available publicly for security reasons.
 Admin is able to browse, edit and delete all recipes and categories.
 * Only as admin can view, edit or delete categories.
 * Recipes can be viewed publicly by every user, but only can be edited by the user who created the recipe, specificaly.